 - Standard six-speed automatic with manual shift functionality

-Offering unmatched safety in its segment, the XC90 comes loaded with safety features.
+The XC90 comes loaded with safety features.
 One notable feature, especially on an SUV, is the standard Roll Stability Control, which attempts to stop a rollover once it's started by cutting torque and applying individual brakes.
-There's also a lower frontcross member that provides for safer SUV-to-car impacts.
+There's also a lower front cross member that makes for safer SUV-to-car impacts.

-- Standard front, side and side curtain airbags
+- Standard front, side-impact and side curtain airbags

 - Standard antilock braking system with brake assist